Bozhou rebellion

-The Bozhou rebellion, or the Yang Yinglong rebellion, refers to the uprising led by Yang Yinglong, a chieftain of the Miao tribes located on the border of the Ming provinces of Huguang, Guizhou, and Sichuan in southwestern China.
+The Bozhou rebellion, or the Yang Yinglong rebellion, was an uprising led by Yang Yinglong, a chieftain of the Miao tribes located on the border of the Ming provinces of Huguang, Guizhou, and Sichuan in southwestern China.
 This rebellion took place in the 1590s and was aimed at challenging the rule of the Wanli Emperor.

 The Ming authorities had been dealing with issues involving Yang Yinglong since 1587.
-In 1590, open conflict began and continued until 1600, with a brief pause for negotiations in 1594.
+In 1589, open conflict began and continued until 1600, with a brief pause for negotiations in 1594.
 Following the end of the war in Korea, the task of suppressing Yang's rebellion was given to Li Hualong, an official with military experience who arrived in Chongqing in 1599.
 He carefully planned a spring offensive, and the fighting in 1600 lasted for 104 days.
-According to Li Hualong's final report, over 22,000 rebels were killed, and Yang Yinglong committed suicide.
-As a result, his chiefdom was incorporated into the standard Chinese administrative system.
+According to Li's final report, over 22,000 rebels were killed, and Yang committed suicide.
+His chiefdom was then incorporated into the standard Chinese administrative system.

 Background

-The Yang clan, descendants of a 9th-century Tang general, held control over a mountainous region on the border of Huguang, Guizhou, and Sichuan, spanning over 300 km (186 mi) from east to west and slightly less from north to south.
-The heart of this region was situated in Bozhou.
+The Yang clan, descendants of a 9th-century Tang general, held control over Bozhou, a mountainous region on the border of Huguang, Guizhou, and Sichuan, spanning over 300 km (200 mi) from east to west and slightly less from north to south.
 For many centuries, the clan maintained their dominance over the area and, despite their Chinese origins, eventually assimilated and identified with the local Miao tribes.
-During the reign of the Yuan khan and emperor Kublai in the second half of the 13th century, they were granted the title of Xuan wei shi, or "pacification commissioner", of Bozhou.
+During the reign of Kublai Khan in the second half of the 13th century, they were granted the title of Xuan wei shi, or "pacification commissioner", of Bozhou.
 In the Ming dynasty, the chieftains of the Yang clan continued to hold the title of pacification commissioner and were given a secondary third official rank.
 They were also required to provide 200 tons of wood and other supplies, including horses, every three years.
-In addition to the Yang clan, however, there were other influential clans in the region, and the Ming authorities had to intervene and resolve their conflicts from time to time.
+From time to time, at the request of the Ming authorities, they also provided soldiers to quell local unrest.
+However, other influential clans existed in the region alongside the Yang clan, and the Ming authorities occasionally had to intervene to resolve their conflicts.

-Yang Yinglong inherited his position in 1571 after his father's death.
-He proved himself to be a skilled commander for the Ming during battles with other native groups and Tibetans.
+Yang Yinglong inherited the position of pacification commissioner of Bozhou in 1571 after his father's death.
+He proved himself to be a skilled commander for the Ming during battles with other native groups and Tibetans, for which he was richly rewarded.
 His timber supply also gained recognition from the Ming court.
 Despite some officials accusing him, he was promoted to regional military commissioner and received the third major rank (3a).
 He became even more ambitious and viewed the Ming troops as weak.
 He became involved in disputes between local Miao tribes and Chinese colonists, often attacking the former.
 Initially, the government in Beijing refused to intervene, citing more pressing issues, and believed that Yang Yinglong was seeking personal glory, but the Ministry of War was eventually ordered to investigate and reorganize the local administration.